 “Applying for jobs in a standard way will decrease”

-I believe that the number of people showing the interest in applying for jobs in a standard way will decrease, as more and more companies are creating or expanding their internal sourcing teams.
+I believe that the number of people showing an interest in applying for jobs in a standard way will decrease, as more and more companies are creating or expanding their internal sourcing teams.
 This should decrease the number of people coming from agencies as well.
 It is due to the hideous experience candidates receive while dealing with agencies.
 I believe it will be more about networking and having unofficial conversations that will count.

 “The trend toward candidate engagement is becoming a larger focus”

 The trend towards candidate engagement is becoming a larger focus.
-Messaging to candidates/prospect is starting to be more critical to the success of fulfilling requests.
+Messaging to candidates/prospects is starting to be more critical to the success of fulfilling requests.
 Communities within social networks are becoming the newest target to yield successful search results.

 “Relocation packages are becoming an integral part of HR policies”